Hopeless series summary is the topic of our blog post today!

 This novella serves as a companion piece to the Hopeless series, focusing on the characters of Daniel and Six, Holder and Sky’s best friends.
 Daniel and Six meet in a dark maintenance closet during their high school lunch hour, sharing heartfelt and humorous conversations without knowing each other’s identities, hence ‘Finding Cinderella.’
 However, their Cinderella-like fairytale takes a complicated turn when they come face-to-face in the daylight and real life, with its share of messy relationships and difficult pasts, intervenes.

 This poignant standalone novel tells the story of Quinn and Graham, a married couple whose relationship is tested by life’s challenging circumstances.
 Their tale is told in alternating timelines, highlighting the ‘perfect’ moments they shared in the past and their imperfect present that’s strained by infertility issues.
+As they struggle with their failing marriage, they must confront their realities and the idea of a future that’s different from the one they had envisioned.
+All Your Perfects is a profound exploration of love, marriage, and the impact of unfulfilled expectations on relationships.

 A novella sequel to All Your Perfects, Finding Perfect provides closure to the story of Quinn and Graham.
 It revisits their relationship after the struggles they endured in the previous book, shedding light on the development of their bond and their continued journey towards acceptance and healing.
 It also intertwines with Finding Cinderella, tying up loose ends, and offering readers a deeper look into the characters’ lives.